 Update: Sister Michael Marie Friedman completed her ministry at St. James School in 2015.
-She now serves as a pastoral outreach minister in Livingston County, Ky.
+She served as a pastoral outreach minister in Livingston County, Ky., until 2021, when she retired to the Motherhouse.

 “Sister Michael Marie has been a wonderful role model and mentor.”